 New local study underway

-The newly formed Know Your County Committee is off to a quick start and is planning both the November General Meeting and units as a way to launch our Know Your County Survey/Study.
+The newly formed Know Your County Committee is off to a quick start.
 The survey designed by the LWVUS is meant to educate county citizens inside and outside the League on our county government--its history, structure, and functions.

 The Committee plans to share materials throughout